About agreements

 Enterprise agreements are sometimes called ‘EAs’ or ‘EBAs’.

-- the NES still apply
+- the NES still apply, and

 Types of agreements

-- multi-enterprise agreements – more than one business or enterprise
+- multi-enterprise agreements: more than one employer

 Difference between an agreement and an award

-Agreements are different from awards.
+Enterprise agreements are different from awards.

-Awards are legal documents made by the Fair Work Commission (the Commission) and are regularly reviewed.
-The Commission is the national workplace relations tribunal.
 Awards outline the minimum pay rates and conditions of employment.
 They cover an industry (like the Retail Award) or a type of job (like the Clerks Award).

 Learn how to find a copy of an award and check entitlements and obligations at Awards.